Theobeng/IFTTT/README.md

 # IFTTT
 Project using IFTTT

-This is the project made using IFTTT
+This is Bravo Button project using IFTTT